- MA, RI

 - The Blackstone River runs from Worcester, MA to Providence, RI.
 Its waters powered the Slater Mill in Pawtucket, RI, America's first successful cotton spinning mill.
 This creative spark began the nation's transformation from Farm to Factory.
 Today, the Blackstone River Valley is a special type of National Park - a living landscape containing thousands of natural and historic treasures.

 - MANAGED BY:

 - Blackstone Heritage Corridor, Inc.

-Working closely with the new Blackstone River Valley National Historical Park and Roger Williams National Memorial, BHC provides services throughout the 25 towns of the National Heritage Corridor to complement the work of the Parks in four areas: economic development and tourism; resource conservation; community planning and revitalization; and education and interpretation.
+Working closely with the Blackstone River Valley National Historical Park and Roger Williams National Memorial, BHC provides services throughout the Heritage Corridor to complement the work of those NPS units in four areas: economic development and tourism; resource conservation; community planning and revitalization; and education and interpretation.